Cyber Monday Email Ideas: When You’re Not Sure What To Send

 And this is its iPhone X-adapted version.
 Source: Really Good Emails

-The easiest way to make sure your emails are responsive is to use builders by email service providers that have this feature by default.
+The easiest way to make sure your emails are responsive is to use platforms with email builders that have this feature by default.
 For example, Selzy has a powerful email builder that’s responsive.

 Make a series of emails

-With global supply chains still in a state of confusion, consumers are likely to be extra eager for pre-sales and extended sales this year.
-Make a series of emails to lead a person to purchase.
-Create a chain of emails to gradually raise their level of tension before the final sale and make a more confident inbox presence.
+Given the inflation and economic crises, consumers are likely to be extra eager for holiday pre-sales and extended sales this year.
+Make a series of emails to lead your customers to purchase.

 1. The first message announces that the Cyber Monday sale will start soon — right after Black Friday.